Nikon Monarch 7

 HADU for blog.001

 This insight was possible for two main reasons.
 One, there were some birders who were interested enough to watch and photograph this bird (actually, there were 3 Harlequins present, but the article focuses on Harley One, as they called him) over several months.
-Two, there were confiding Harlequin Ducks hanging out in an accesible location that could be easily revisited, in this case the Antelope Island causeway just north of Salt Lake City, Utah.
+Two, there were confiding Harlequin Ducks hanging out in an accessible location that could be easily revisited, in this case the Antelope Island causeway just north of Salt Lake City, Utah.

 View Larger Map